Muhammad-Zafeer/crypto-app/README.md

 8. Set up the database:
    - Initialize the database:
      `flask shell`

      `from app import db`

      `db.create_all()`

      This should be enough for this app.
+Also a sample data.db file is already provide you can skip.

 ## Running Test Cases